The Shafarevich conjecture for hypersurfaces in abelian varieties: Big monodromy from big convolution monodromy

-\begin{proof}For $\chi$ to have no Galois conjugate in any of these translates of subtori, it suffices that $\chi$ not lie in any Galois conjugate of these translates of subtori.
+\begin{proof}For $\chi$ to have no Galois conjugate in any element of any $S_{\iota'}$, it suffices that $\chi$ not lie in any Galois conjugate of these translates of $S_{\iota'}$.

-By definition, each proper subtorus of the dual torus corresponds to some abelian subvariety, which must be defined over a number field.
+By definition, each proper subtorus of $\Pi(A)$ corresponds to some abelian subvariety, which must be defined over a number field.
 Since every torsion point is defined over a number field, every torsion translate of a proper subtorus is defined over a number field.
-Hence they have finitely many Galois conjugates, and the union of all their Galois conjugates is a finite union of torsion translates of proper subtori.
+Hence they have finitely many conjugates under $\Gal_\mathbb Q $.
+The action of $\Gal_{\mathbb Q^{\textrm{cyc}/\mathbb Q}} $ fixes each subtorus and gives each torsion point finitely many conjuates, so the total number of conjugates under both actions is finite.
+Thus the union of all these conjugates is a finite union of torsion translates of proper subtori.

 Each proper subtorus can contain at most $\ell^{ 2k(n-1)} $ $\ell^{k}$-torsion characters, and so any translate of a proper subtorus can contain at most $\ell^{ 2k (n-1)}$ $\ell^{k}$-torsion characters, while there are $\ell^{2kn}$ $\ell^{2k}$-torsion characters in total, so as soon as $\ell^{2k}$ is greater than this finite number of tori, there will be an $\ell^k$-torsion character not in any of them. \end{proof}